hms-dbmi-cellenics/iac/README.md

 worker.
 This is because the live SNS topic cannot push messages to a local development machine, only to an endpoint exposed to the internet.
 See the system achitecture here for more context: https://github.com/biomage-ltd/developer-docs/wiki/Biomage-Single-Cell-Platform:-Architecture

-### 3. Run the UI locally
+#### 3. (Optional) Run the UI locally
+This is required only if you want to run the API with a local version of the UI.
-Go to the UI repo found in here: https://github.com/biomage-ltd/ui and follow the instructions to set it up.
+Go to the UI repo found in here: https://github.com/biomage-ltd/ui and follow the instructions to set it up and start it.
-On a separate terminal inside the UI project, run `npm start` to start the UI locally.
-After the UI is launched, any request from the UI will be automatically forwarded to the API.
+After the UI is launched on a separate terminal tab, any request from the UI will be automatically forwarded to the API.

-### 4. Run the worker locally
+#### 4. (Optional) Run the worker locally
+This is required only if you want to run the API with a local version of the worker.
 Go to the worker repo found in here: https://github.com/biomage-ltd/worker and clone the repository.
-On a separate terminal inside the worker project, start the worker locally by running `docker-compose up --build`.
-Note that the first time this step will take a while - possibly around 40 mins.
-Time to go and make yourself a cup of tea and read a book or relax :)
+On a separate terminal inside the worker project, start the worker locally by following the instructions in the worker README.

 After the worker is launched, any request from the API will be automatically forwarded to the worker by default (unless you have set `CLUSTER_ENV` in the api to `staging` or `production`) and the reponse from the worker will be sent back to the API.

-### 4. Receive responses back from the worker
+#### 4'.
+Receive responses back from the worker
 This is only possible if you run InfraMock for local development.
 This is because the live SNS topic cannot push messages to a local development machine, only to an endpoint exposed to the internet.